 As always, unload the firearm (check and double check to ensure it’s unloaded) and remove all ammo and distractions from the room.
 Close your curtains, and get to work!
 It’s easy and useful to log some practice reps by dry firing.

-Here are a few drills to get you started.
+Here are a few dry fire drills to get you started.

 Dry fire drawing from concealment is particularly valuable obviously for people who carry concealed.
 Quickly and safely drawing your pistol from underneath a shirt, coat or other layers can be more difficult than you might think.
 Unpracticed, there’s significant potential for snags and fumbling.